Skip to main content

 How cross-seed's Default Settings Minimize Load on Trackers

-As of version 6, cross-seed's default configuration aims to minimize load by being selective about which torrents it searches, and by working through its backlog slowly.
-See the latest default config file.
+For applicable options, cross-seed limits the values to prevent badly configured setups which harms both the user and the trackers.
+The default configuration also aims to minimize load by being selective about which torrents it searches, and by working through its backlog slowly.

 Skipping episodes